hadadadebadada/auto_money/README.md

     SERP_API_KEY=your_serp_api_key_here

 Replace the placeholders with your actual API keys and credentials.
+Note: You need to sign for the amazon affiliate programm to be able to receive affiliate links!
 # Step 2: Configuring YouTube API for Video Uploads

 To upload videos to YouTube via this project, you need to set up client_secrets.json in the /src folder: